 The Water Distribution Division of Public Works is responsible for maintaining the City’s treated and raw water distribution systems in safe and serviceable condition.
 The system delivers treated water to residential, commercial and irrigation customers.
 Personnel maintain approximately 339 miles of water main, 31,274 service connections and meters, 2,390 backflow prevention devices, maintain, repair and flush approximately 3,443 fire hydrants, exercise system valves and administers a water conservation program focused on providing residential, commercial and irrigation customers with education, assistance, and financial incentives to conserve the City’s treated water supply.
 Personnel staff a 24-hour Standby system to respond to emergency calls and to further meet the needs of our growing community the Division operates an alternative work shift, Wednesday and Thursday11:00 a.m. to 8:30 p.m., and Friday and Saturday from 7:00 a.m. to 4:30 p.m.

 Our Meter Reading personnel are primarily responsible for reading approximately 31,274 water meters each month.
 Additionally, staff responds to meter related problems such as leaks, replacement of broken or missing meter boxes and lids, turning on and off water at the request of the City’s Finance Department, installation of new services, replacement of defective or vandalized meters, replacement of meter transponders, respond to customer requests for billing information and distributes water conservation information.
-Click here to learn more about how your meter reading is taken.
+Click here to learn How to Read Your Water Meter and Check for Leaks.

 The Warehouse & Central Stores operation is responsible for the procurement, storage and distribution of stock and non-stock items used by the City’s various departments and is the receiving and distribution point for all supplies purchased.
 This operation also provides a variety of other services to departments, such as fire extinguisher service and lock and key repair services.